timeplus-io/docs/docs/query-api.md

 Query metadata is always **the first SSE message** returned through the query API, it has event type `query`, which is a json object, some often used fields are `id`, `sql` and `result.header`.
 The content of the metadata is the same as the response of [get query](https://docs.timeplus.com/rest.html#tag/Queries-v1beta2/paths/~1v1beta2~1queries~1%7Bid%7D/get).

-In case of **historical (table) query**, the last event will be query metadata as well.
-The reason we send it again as the end of SSE session is to notify the client about the final status of the query.
+In case of **historical (table) query**, the last event will query metadata as well.
+The reason we send it again at the end of the SSE session is to notify the client about the final status of the query.
 A typical use case here is that the client can make use of the final `duration` and `end_time` of the query.

 ### Query Results (no event type)

 We don't assign any event type in order to save bandwidth here.
-Each query result message is an array of array, representing multiple rows of query results.
+Each query result message is an array of arrays, representing multiple rows of query results.
 The data in each row follows the same order defined in the `result.header`.

 ### Query Metric (`event: metric`)

-the last event type is metrics, which returns the current query statistics in a json object, which can be used to observe the health status of current query.
+The last event type is metrics, which returns the current query statistics in a json object, which can be used to observe the health status of the current query.

 Take the example above: